 1. Bottled water is better than tap water

 Thanks to decades of myth-building, the common belief is that bottled water is better than tap water.

 This is not true.

-In Western Europe and North America about 99% of public tap water is potable (drinkable according to EU, EPA and WHO guidelines).
-The only drawback in some places is poor taste and smell, mainly due to hardness, minerals and higher concentration of chlorine (used for disinfection purposes).
+In Western Europe and North America, about 99% of public tap water is potable (drinkable according to EU, EPA, and WHO guidelines).
+The only drawback in some places is poor taste and smell, mainly due to hardness, minerals, and higher concentrations of chlorine (used for disinfection purposes).
 There is no scientific proof that bottled water is healthier than tap water.

 2. Bottled water is much safer than tap water

 Tap water is strictly regulated.
 The water in Barcelona, Spain for example, undergoes 527 checks every day, and that’s actually more than bottled water.
 There is once again no scientific evidence that bottled water is safer.

 3. Bottled water is fine as long as bottles are recycled